freeCodeCamp/freeCodeCamp/client/src/pages/learn/coding-interview-prep/take-home-projects/index.md

 ---
 ## Introduction to the Coding Interview Take Home Projects

 Programming interviews have always been stressful.
 One of the solutions is giving the applicant a take home project to be completed outside of the interview.
-These types of interviews usually require a lot of work, but it is the most preferred interviewing process for the interviewers.
+These types of interviews usually require a lot of work, but they're a great way for employers to see how you might perform on the job.

 The interview after the project submission could be a discussion about the applicant’s design decisions, scalability, and what the applicant might have done differently.
 This approach is more effective when the applicant doesn’t have a lot of publicly available past projects.